-It’s not uncommon for such activities to have both service and research purposes.
+It is common for an activity to have both evaluation and research purposes.
 Investigators may be under contract to evaluate a program, but also have scientific interests in the project which will be communicated to peers.
 Similarly, an instructor may supervise a student project with the hopes that it may generate “publishable results.”
-As a consequence, IRB02 looks very closely at the stated purpose of the proposed activity.
-If there is any chance that the results of the activity will be reported as a scientific contribution, it will be considered as research, and subject to review.
+As a consequence, IRB02 looks closely at the stated purpose of the proposed activity.
+If there is any chance that the results of the activity will be reported as a scientific contribution, it will be considered as research, and subject to review prior to implementation.

 Studies that may receive expedited review:

-The most common basis for expedited review by IRB02 involves “research on individual or group characteristics or behavior (including, but not limited to, research on perception, cognition, motivation, identity, language, communication, cultural beliefs or practices, and social behavior) or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation, or quality assurance methodologies.” that is otherwise not exempt from review [category #7].
+The most common basis for expedited review by IRB02 involves “research on individual or group characteristics or behavior (including, but not limited to, research on perception, cognition, motivation, identity, language, communication, cultural beliefs or practices, and social behavior) [Category 7].
+(With the new exemption for “benign behavioral interventions,” many studies that previously received expedited review will now be exempt).

 Studies requiring the review of the full IRB02 at a convened meeting:

-Studies require review by the full IRB02 at a convened meeting unless they meet the criteria for expedited review or exemption.
-This means studies that may involve more than minimal risk to research participants, or involve vulnerable populations of participants,are reviewed by the IRB02 at a convened meeting.
+Studies that may involve more than minimal risk to research participants are reviewed by the IRB02 at a convened meeting.
 IRB02 meetings are held monthly at a time and place that is subject to change from semester to semester.
 Information regarding the time and place of meetings may be obtained by contacting the IRB02 office.
 Studies that necessitate review at a convened meeting must be received in the IRB02 office prior to the first work day of the month.

 Principal Investigators and Co-Principal Investigators may attend the IRB02 meeting to provide information to the members, but they may not be present during the final discussions and vote.
 IRB02 members may not participate in the review and approval process of their own studies.